kararei/tp/docs/DeveloperGuide.md

 2. System shows a list of trips.
 3. Travel Agent requests to delete a specific trip by index.
 4. System deletes the trip.
-5. System displays a success message: "Trip deleted: [Date] for [Customer Name]."
+5. System displays a success message for deleting the trip"

     Use case ends.

 **Extensions**

-* 2a.
-The trip list is empty.
-    * 2a1.
-System displays a message: "No trips found."
-    * 2a2.
-Use case ends.
 * 3a.
 The given index is invalid.
     * 3a1.
-System displays an error message: "Invalid index.
-Please provide a valid index."
+System displays an error message: "The trip index provided is invalid."
     * 3a2.
 Use case resumes at step 2.

 **Use case: Mark a Trip as Ongoing**